pallebone/StrictBlockPAllebone/README.md

 <img src="./AugGroup.png">

 So in effect you now have 4 blocklists at this point, the 2 spamhaus, the firehol and this one giving you 3 disparate sources of protection.
-All 4 lists can eithe update every 7 days or 3 days if you prefer a slightly higher update frequency.
+All 4 lists can either update every 7 days or 3 days if you prefer a slightly higher update frequency.
 I have tested quite a bit and this frequency seems to work well in my opinion.